 Planning and Research

-The planning and research stage is the foundation of the website building process.
-It involves defining the project’s scope, goals, and objectives, as well as identifying the target audience and their needs.
+The planning and research stage is the base of the whole project.
+Here you define scope, goals, and success measures.
+You also identify the target audience and what they need.

 Source: wcg-inc